cltl/OpenDutchWordnet/README.md

 This repo provides a python module to work with Open Dutch WordNet.
 It was created using python 3.4.

+If you make use of the resource and/or this repository, please cite the following reference:

+@InProceedings{Postma:Miltenburg:Segers:Schoen:Vossen:2016,
+  author =	 "Marten Postma and Emiel van Miltenburg and Roxane Segers and Anneleen Schoen and Piek Vossen", title =	 "Open {Dutch} {WordNet}", booktitle =	 "Proceedings of the Eight Global Wordnet Conference", year =	 2016, address =	 "Bucharest, Romania",
+}

 ##USAGE AND INSTALL
 git clone this repository.